ionuttamas/ReactiveObjects.Net/README.md

 # ReactiveObjects
-Library for easy handling changes to objects
+Library for taming the reactivity of the objects in your system

-# Arithmetic reactivity
+### Arithmetic reactivity
 ```csharp
 R<int> leftOperand = 2;
 R<int> rightOperand = 3;